zonca/zonca.dev/posts/2017-06-30-quick-github-pull-requests.md

 ---
+aliases:
+- /2017/06/quick-github-pull-requests
+categories:
+- git
+- github
+date: 2017-06-30 11:00
 layout: post
+slug: quick-github-pull-requests
 title: How to create pull requests on Github
-date: 2017-06-30 11:00
-categories: [git, github]
-slug: quick-github-pull-requests

 ---

 Pull Requests are the web-based version of sending software patches via email to code maintainers.